julie-ng/cloud-architecture-review/README.md

 - **Service Principals**
   - to use in CI/CD to push/pull images to _this_ container registry `cloudkubereviews`
-  - contributor access to `aks-architect` namespace in shared cluster
+  - contributor access to `architecture-review` namespace in shared cluster

 ### Role Based Access Control (RBAC)